klaud-speech/kaldi/egs/timit/s5/README.md

 ```

 This script performs
-1. Re-align phone annotatation sequence corresponding to the length of acoustic framing scheme (400 samples of window and 160 samples of shift at 16Khz)
+1. Re-align phone annotation sequence corresponding to the length of acoustic framing scheme (400 samples of window and 160 samples of shift at 16Khz)
 2. Save normalized acoustic feature data into text format
-3. Find mismatched sequences beetween acoustic feature and phone annotation
+3. Find mismatched sequences between acoustic feature and phone annotation
 4. Produces 2 set of data:
-   * Clean: no frame difference bewteen acoustic feature and phone sequence
+   * Clean: no frame difference between acoustic feature and phone sequence
-   * Noisy: 1 frame difference bewteen acoustic feature and phone sequence
+   * Noisy: 1 frame difference between acoustic feature and phone sequence

 | Type              | Clean               | Noisy                |
 | ----------------- |---------------------|----------------------|